ministryofjustice/opg-sirius-api-gateway/docs/architecture/decisions/0006-field-formats-and-naming-conventions.md

 * boolean are represented by `true` and `false`
 * null values are represented by `null`
 * empty arrays are always shown, represented by `[]`
+* To represent time and date.
+The government mandates using the [ISO 8601](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard) standard to represent date and time in your payload response.
+This helps people read the time correctly.
+Use a consistent date format.
+For dates, this looks like 2017-08-09.
+For dates and times, use the form 2017-08-09T13:58:07Z.

+### Use Unicode for encoding
+The Unicode Transformation Format (UTF-8) standard is mandatory for use in government when encoding text or other textual representations of data.

 ```json
 {